robdodson/polymer-html5devconf/scripts/md/slides.md

 <aside class="note">
   <section>
     Really simple geometric shapes.
-From that he built up a logo and color scheme and branched out into business cards
+From that he built up a logo and color scheme
   </section>
 </aside>